rothkj1022/phppickem/README.md

+# NOTICE
+*4/16/2018 - This application is no longer maintained.
+Feel free to fork and update this application as needed.*

+---

 # PHP Pick 'Em

 PHP Pick 'Em is a free php web application that allows you to host a weekly NFL pick 'em football pool on your website.